30+ years of art.

 In 2023, for health reasons (both physical and mental) I decided to retire from the professional part of being an artist.
 And before you say that artists don’t retire, I can assure you that this one did.
 And life is much better.

 Retirement was not on the table until I started taking stock of how hard it was to get everything done that I wanted to do.
 I had planned to continue my professional career until I was carted away in a box.
-But life throws stuff at you that you don’t expect and so I decided to let go of the part of my life that defined me for over thirty years.
+But life throws stuff at you that you don’t expect and so I decided to let go of what defined me for over thirty years.

-It took a long time to stop thinking in terms of putting my work out there in the public eye, to shut down all links for residencies, show applications and slide registries.
-I wondered what I was supposed to be doing, all the while learning to enjoy just being.
-Traveling to places like Nice, Chicago and Detroit just to see art was mind opening.
+It took a long time to stop thinking in terms of putting my work out in the public eye, to shut down all links for residencies, show applications and slide registries.
+Everyday I wondered what I was supposed to be doing, who I was going to become.
+Then I found the joy of just being in the moment.
 I started enjoying simpler rituals like walking the dog and getting a drink each day at the local coffee shop.
+Traveling to places like Nice, Chicago and Detroit going to museums, walking around the city, and eating good food with no larger agenda other than exploration was mind opening.

 Then clay found me.
 And once again I jumped into another medium, one that I have always loved but didn’t have the patience for.
 One that requires time for dialog, for intimacy, for honesty.
 I now understand how luxurious it is to just create for oneself.
 To make something that at the end of the day makes me happy.
 It is a gift.